l-sicking/rpi-newsletter/README.md

-# Rpi Newsletter Plugin
+# Rpi_ls_ Newsletter Plugin

 ![WordPress Plugin](https://img.shields.io/badge/WordPress-Plugin-brightgreen.svg)

 ## Description
-The **Rpi Newsletter Plugin** is designed for the RPI Newsletter Mainserver.
+The **Rpi_ls_ Newsletter Plugin** is designed for the RPI_ls_Newsletter Mainserver.
 It provides functionality for importing and managing newsletter posts within a WordPress site.

 ## Table of Contents
 - [Installation](#installation)